wpgp/vipaper/README.md

 `covrank.R`

 This R script contains the code to the `covrank()` function.
 This function is necessary in order to run the code within the `index.R` script.
-The `covrank()` function ranks the risk factors using their predictive $R^2$ statistics by fitting simple binomial regression modelled to cluster level data using the coverage indicators.
+The `covrank()` function ranks the risk factors using their predictive $R^2$ statistics by fitting simple binomial regression modelled to cluster level data using the vaccination coverage indicators.

 `index.R`